opencord/voltha-docs/logging/centralised_log_analysis.rst

 fluentd-elasticsearch) setup for voltha enables the Operator to push logs from all VOLTHA components.

-To deploy VOLTHA with the EFK stack follow
+To deploy VOLTHA with the EFK stack follow the paraghraph `Support-for-logging-and-tracing-(optional)` in the `voltha-helm-charts README <../voltha-helm-charts/README.md>`_.
-`these instructions <../voltha-helm-charts#enable-log-correlation-in-voltha-optional>`_.

 This will deploy Efk stack with a single node elasticsearch and kibana instance will be deployed and a fluentd-elasticsearch pod will be